infectedxd/Xfected-Selfbot/readme.md

 # Infected X1 Discord Bot

 Infected X1 is a Discord selfbot written in Python
-It requires the user to provide their Discord user ID on line 41 and a token in the environment variables.
+It requires the user to provide their Discord user ID and a token in the environment variables.

 ## Prerequisites

 - Python installed on your system
-- Discord user ID (to be added to line 41)
+- Discord user ID (to be added as an environment variable)
 - Discord selfbot token (to be added as an environment variable)

 ## Installation